kdaniel01/Azure-Virtual-Network-Peering-Project/README.md

 <h2>Description</h2>
-In this project, I created and connected Virtual Networks from different regions which allowed the virtual machines in these networks to communicate with each other.
+In this project, I created and connected 3 Virtual Networks from different regions which allowed the virtual machines in these regional networks to communicate with each other.
 <br />

 <p align="center">